Meet our volunteers

 Refugee Women's Centre

-"The Refugee Women's Centre is a grassroots organisation providing a safe space for vulnerable refugees in Europe, especially women.
-We makes the link between them and other specialised organisations (e.g. medical and legal).
-Our values are: dignity, cooperation, generosity, curiosity, and empowerment."
+"The Refugee Women's Centre provides a safe space for vulnerable people who are refugees in Europe, especially women, and makes the link between them and other specialised organisations (e.g. medical and legal) and support.
+After the Dunkirk fire we have gone mobile.
+And more recently come under the umbrella of Help Refugees."

 Refugees at Home